 Often overcast conditions, light/shadow transitions, fog or simply the speed that the racer is traveling make it necessary have visual aids in addition to gates so that the track and any obstacles can be adequately perceived.

-In speed events the inside line above and below the turning gate is usually marked with a dye line or small conifer branches, if dye is not available.
-For GS and speed the jury will often call for the application of contrast media such as dye or fine conifer mulch beside or on the track to help the racer see.
+In GS races, the inside line above and below the turning gate is usually marked with a dye line.

+For speed, the jury will often call for the application of dye beside or on the track to help the racer see.